Ethan Bronner

-Ethan Bronner (born 1954) is a senior editor at Bloomberg News following 17 years at The New York Times, most recently as deputy national editor.
+Ethan Bronner (born 1954) is Israel bureau chief and a senior editor for the Middle East at Bloomberg News, which he joined in 2015 following 17 years at The New York Times.

 Biography

 Bronner is a graduate of Wesleyan University's College of Letters and the Columbia University Graduate School of Journalism.
 He began his journalistic career at Reuters in 1980, reporting from London, Madrid, Brussels and Jerusalem.
 From 1985 until 1997, he worked for The Boston Globe.
 He started as a general assignment and urban affairs reporter.
 He went on to be the paper's Supreme Court and legal affairs correspondent in Washington, D.C. and then its Middle East correspondent, based in Jerusalem.